Porsche Club of America (PCA) - Potomac Region

 How do I know if I'm accepted for an Event?

-About 30 days before the event the Registrar will notify you by email that you are accepted.
+The Registrar will notify you by email of your acceptance status.
+Acceptances start in February for events occurring early in the season, and about 7 weeks before events later in the season.
 You will also receive instructions about billing for the event and the date when your credit card will be billed.
 This is usually 21 days before the event.
 Potomac accepts only credit cards for payment so make sure your credit card information in your profile is correct.

 About 5-7 days prior to the event, the Registrar will send another email with specific information about the event and the event schedule.